Category forcings, $MM^{+++}$, and generic absoluteness for the theory of strong forcing axioms

 We shall see below that for any $\BB$, $T_{\BB}$ is a fixed point of $\TT$ for any presaturated tower $\TT$ to which $T_{\BB}$ belongs.
 However it is well possible (and we conjecture that) for all $\delta$ $\TT^{\omega_2}_\delta$ is never strongly presaturated, since it is likely that the family $\{T_{\BB}:\BB\in \UU_\delta\}$ is not dense in $\TT^{\omega_2}_\delta$.
 On the other hand if $\UU_\delta$ is forcing equivalent to a presaturated normal tower $\TT$ we shall see that $\{T_{\BB}:\BB\in \UU_\delta\}$ is dense in $\TT$.
 In particular this would give that $\UU_\delta\in \SPT$.
 Moreover we shall see that (in almost all cases) a tower $\TT$ of height $\delta$ is strongly presaturated iff there is a family $D\subset \UU_\delta$ such that $\{T_{\BB}:\BB\in D\}$ is dense in $\TT$.
 These comments are a motivation for the following definition:

-\begin{definition} $\MM^{+++}$ holds if $\SPT$ is a dense class in $\UU^{\SSP,\SSP}$. \end{definition}
+\begin{definition} $\MM^{+++}$ holds if $\SPT$ is a dense class in $\UU^{\SSP}$. \end{definition}

+Notice that $\MM^{+++}$ strenghtens $\MM^{++}$ in view of Corollary~\ref{cor:MM++den}, we shall see in Lemma~\ref{lem:totrigSPTMM++} below that $\MM^{++}$ entails that any $\TT\in\SPT$ is totally rigid.
+In particular assuming $\MM^{+++}$ the class of $\SPT$ posets is a subset of the intersection of the class of presaturated towers and the class of totally rigid posets, however we haven't been able to establish whether it is a proper subset or a characterization of the intersection.

-The plan of the remainder of this section is the following: \begin{enumerate} \item We shall introduce some basic properties of the elements $\TT$ of $\SPT$. \item We will show that if $\UU_\delta\in \SSP$ and $\SPT\cap V_\delta$ is dense in $\UU_\delta$, then actually $\UU_\delta$ is forcing equivalent to a strongly presaturated normal tower. \item We shall argue that if $P\in \UU_\delta\in\SSP$ and $G$ is $V$-generic for $P$, then $V[G]$ models that $\UU_\delta/G$ is actually $(\UU_\delta)^{V[G]}$. \item Finally we will show that essentially any ``iteration'' of length $\delta$ which produces a model of $\MM^{++}$ actually produce a model of $\MM^{+++}$, provided $\delta$ is super almost huge. \end{enumerate} The combination of these results will allow us to prove that the theory $\MM^{+++}+$\emph{there are class many strong cardinals $\delta$ which are a limit of $<\delta$-supercompact cardinals} makes the the theory of the Chang model $L(\Ord^{\leq\aleph_1})$ invariant under stationary set preserving forcings which preserve $\MM^{+++}$.
+The plan of the remainder of this section is the following: \begin{enumerate} \item We shall introduce some basic properties of the elements $\TT$ of $\SPT$. \item We will show that if $\UU_\delta\in \SSP$ and $\SPT\cap V_\delta$ is dense in $\UU_\delta$, then actually $\UU_\delta$ is forcing equivalent to a strongly presaturated normal tower. \item We will use the previous item in combination with Theorem~\ref{lem:univ4} to prove that the theory $\ZFC+\MM^{+++}+$\emph{there are class many $\Sigma_2$-reflecting cardinals $\delta$ which are a limit of $<\delta$-supercompact cardinals} makes the the theory of the Chang model $L(\Ord^{\leq\aleph_1})$ invariant under stationary set preserving forcings which preserve $\MM^{+++}$. \item Finally we will show that essentially any ``iteration'' of length $\delta$ which produces a model of $\MM^{++}$ actually produce a model of $\MM^{+++}$, provided $\delta$ is super almost huge. \end{enumerate}